jsvirzi/reefer_mon_pipeline/kafka_interface/README.md

-The C driver to Kafka
+## The C driver to Kafka

+The C/C++ driver can be found at [driver](https://github.com/edenhill/librdkafka), and I simply echo most of the simple commands for the sake of simplicity and completeness

 mkdir -p ${HOME}/projects

 cd ${HOME}/projects

 git clone https://github.com/edenhill/librdkafka.git

-# sudo ./configure
+sudo ./configure
+make
+sudo make install

 The C driver makes use of the following Z utility